mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: Introduction

-Albeit inspiring, our benchmark study with a world-leading drone delivery company in landing scenarios (\fig \ref{intro}b) reveals another critical drawback (\fig \ref{intro}c): the long exposure times of frame cameras ($>20ms$) prevent their sampling rates from matching the high frequency of mmWave radars (\eg, $200Hz$).
+\RR{ Albeit inspiring, our benchmark study with a world-leading drone delivery company in landing scenarios (\fig \ref{intro}b) reveals another critical drawback (\fig \ref{intro}c): the long exposure times of frame cameras ($>20ms$) prevent their sampling rates from matching the high frequency of mmWave radars (\eg, $200Hz$).
 This limitation creates system efficiency and throughput bottlenecks, restricting drone location updates to $<50Hz$.
-In contrast, drone flight controllers typically require location input rates $>150Hz$ to precisely adjust the drone's flight attitude for safe landing \cite{8412592, 10.1145/3570361.3592532}.
-The inefficiency originates from the inherent physical limitations of conventional frame cameras and cannot be easily solved by software solutions.
+In contrast, drone flight controllers typically require location input rates $>150Hz$ to precisely adjust the drone's flight attitude for safe landing \cite{8412592, sie2023batmobility}.
+Therefore, most of the time, drone flight controllers can only adjust the flight attitude based on uncalibrated coarse location updates from mmWave radar or onboard IMU.
+However, during the landing phase, precise attitude control is crucial.
+Such coarse updates may lead to a high failure rate in landing, potentially resulting in serious accidents or injuries.
+The inefficiency of the system originates from the inherent physical limitations of conventional frame cameras and cannot be easily solved by software solutions. }

-\textbf{Upgrade frame camera to event camera.} Event cameras are bio-inspired sensors that report pixel-wise intensity changes with $ms$-level resolution \cite{wang2025towards, gallego2020event, ruan2024distill}, capturing high-speed motions without blurring \cite{he2024microsaccade, ruan2025pre}, ideal for fast-tracking tasks \cite{ luo2024eventtracker}.
+\textbf{Upgrade frame camera to event camera.} Event cameras are bio-inspired sensors that report pixel-wise intensity changes with $ms$-level resolution \cite{wang2025towards, gallego2020event}, capturing high-speed motions without blurring \cite{he2024microsaccade, ruan2025pre}, ideal for fast-tracking tasks \cite{luo2024eventtracker}.
 Event cameras offer $ms$-level sampling latency, which harmonizes exceptionally with the high sampling frequencies of mmWave radar.
 Their 2D imaging capability also complements radars' limited spatial resolution, similar to how traditional frame cameras operate. \TMCrevise{Such \textit{temporal-consistency} and \textit{spatial-complementarity} across event camera and mmWave radar inspire us to upgrade the frame camera with an event camera, pairing it with the mmWave radar to enable accurate and low-latency drone localization.}